-(The Legacy Committee is currently – April 2018 – a working group of the Comrie Development Trust)
+(The Legacy Committee is currently – March 2019 – an independent working group directly elected by Comrie Village)

 Heinrich Steinmeyer was held as a German prisoner of war in Cultybraggan Camp towards the end of World War II.
 He directed in his Will that, after his death, “to express my gratitude to the people of Scotland for the kindness and generosity that I have experienced in Scotland during my imprisonment of war and hereafter”, all his possessions should be sold and that his “bequest is only intended for the people of Scotland, elderly people.”
 His Will said that his bequest “shall be given to the Comrie Development Trust which is a listed charity.”